 Here is how to go about uploading your best work to Instagram.
 I am guessing that you already have an image on your computer that you want to upload to Instagram.

 The simple way is to email it to yourself and then save the image on your phone… after that uploading from the phone is easy.
-(Don’t whatsapp it or whatever other app you happen to use.
+(Don’t whatsapp it or whatever other apps you happen to use.
 They resample the image and therefore reduce the quality a little bit).
-Sharing space on a cloud service is another good option (Google Drive, Dropbox and the likes)
+Sharing space on a cloud service is another good option (Google Drive, Dropbox, and the likes).
+I use google drive.

 Method 2 (use this on your own risk)

 Use Google Chrome as your browser.
-Open a new tab and right click on empty space.
+Open a new tab and right-click on empty space.
 Click on ‘Inspect’.
 You can also press ‘Ctrl+Shift+I’.
-By default the screen should look like a mobile phone now.
+By default, the screen should look like a mobile phone now.
 If it doesn’t toggle the view using the second icon on the top-left panel of the inspect screen.
-Keyboard shortcut for this is ‘Ctrl+Shift+M’.
+The keyboard shortcut for this is ‘Ctrl+Shift+M’.
 Now log into your Instagram profile and upload as you would do on your phone.